Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

  ```

 #### Reporting traffic and metric event correlated to Amplify Marketplace subscription/application

 In order to allow traceability agent to report traffic and metric event that correlates to Amplify Marketplace subscription/application, few resources needs to be setup with metadata that correlates the client provisioned in external OAuth IdP.

 Amplify Marketplace allows the consumer to create applications, request access to the resource and create credentials.
 To allow Amplify Marketplace to request access, an access request definition(AccessRequestDefinition) can be created to define the schema for the information that a consumer may provide for granting access to a discovered API.
 Similarly to request credential for the application, a credential request definition(CredentialRequestDefinition) must be created to define the schema for the information that consumer will provide to create the credential and for the information for the provisioned credential.

-Below is a sample for the AccessRequestDefinition and CredenitialRequestDefinition
+Below is a sample for the AccessRequestDefinition and CredenitialRequestDefinition.

 ```yaml
 group: management